HowProgrammingWorks/SelfAssessment/Skills/Programming.md

 ## Programming fundamental concepts
 - Syntax and concepts
-  - value
+  - value 🖐 used
-  - identifier
+  - identifier 🖐 used
-  - variable
+  - variable 🖐 used
-  - constant
+  - constant 🖐 used
-  - scalar
+  - scalar 🖐 used
-  - literal
+  - literal 🖐 used
-  - expression
+  - expression  🖐 used
-  - heap
+  - heap 👂 heard
-  - function
+  - function 🖐 used
-  - procedure
+  - procedure 👂 heard
-  - method
+  - method 🖐 used
-  - class
+  - class 🖐 used
-  - prototype
+  - prototype 👂 heard
-  - event
+  - event 🖐 used
-  - type
+  - type 🖐 used
-  - primitive types
+  - primitive types 🖐 used
-  - reference types
+  - reference types 🖐 used
-  - flag
+  - flag 🖐 used
-  - lexical scope
+  - lexical scope 🖐 used
-  - code block
+  - code block 🖐 used
-  - conditions
+  - conditions 🖐 used
-  - loops
+  - loops 🖐 used
-  - assignment
+  - assignment 🖐 used
-  - regular expression
+  - regular expression 🖐 used
-  - interface
+  - interface 👂 heard
-  - contract
+  - contract 👂 heard
-  - module
+  - module 👂 heard
-  - call stack
+  - call stack 👂 heard
 - Functions
-  - signature
+  - signature 🖐 used
-  - argument
+  - argument 🖐 used
-  - parameter
+  - parameter 🖐 used
-  - pure function
+  - pure function 🖐 used
-  - lambda expression
+  - lambda expression 👂 heard
-  - side effects
+  - side effects 👂 heard
-  - closure
+  - closure 👂 heard
-  - partial application
+  - partial application 👂 heard
-  - curry
+  - curry 👂 heard
-  - higher order
+  - higher order 👂 heard
-  - recursion
+  - recursion 🖐 used
-  - callback
+  - callback  🖐 used
   - listener
   - compose
   - pipe